limako/rpi-arduino/_episodes/07-libraries.md

 - "Libraries can provide additional functionality, especially for hardware, but also for functionality."
 ---

-The Arduino programming language provides a lot of low-level functionality, but there are many libraries that can provide higher-level functions that can simplify interacting with more specialized hardware or information.
+The Arduino programming language provides a lot of basic, low-level functionality, but there are many libraries that can provide higher-level functions that can simplify interacting with specialized hardware or information.

-It's feasible to search for libraries using arduino-cli
+It's feasible to search for libraries using arduino-cli directly

 ~~~
 $ arduino-cli lib search [keyword]
 ~~~
 {: .language-bash}

-But you can also [browse the libraries](https://www.arduinolibraries.info/).
+But you can also [browse the libraries](https://www.arduinolibraries.info/) to more readily see what's available.

 When you've identified a library you want to use, you can install it from the command line: